nikolaevra/face-tracking/README.md

 * Cons:
     * Computationally expensive to run YOLO (like on mobile device running comma.ai software would probably be impossible)

 > Note: please use the links below to see demos for V.4 and V.5 of the algorithm.
 GitHub's limit of 100mb upload for a single file has been exceeded when trying to upload the YOLO model and pretrained weights.
-If you want to run the model on your computer, use the following link to download YOLO weights and model and place it in `yolo/model_data/` directory
+If you want to run the model on your computer, use the following link to download YOLO weights and model and place it in `yolo/model_data/` directory.
+Download Link: https://drive.google.com/drive/folders/1msa1bm-9ki1a3oo57NLaH-64R2gSVinR?usp=sharing

 ### Video Demos: